frobnitzem/go-p9p/README.md

 ## Server Locking Sequences

-Lookup a Fid (normal):
+Lookup a Fid:

 0. assert Fid != NOFID
 1. lock session, lookup fid, unlock session
-2. lock + unlock ref
-   - This ensures that the ref was unlocked at some past point.
-   - Not used until clunk.4 can be addressed

-Lookup a Fid (locked):

-0. assert Fid != NOFID
-1. lock session, lookup fid, unlock session
 2. lock ref
    - This ensures that the ref was unlocked at some past point.
+3. if ref.ent == nil, fid is being deleted, unlock and return "no fid"
+4. return ref in locked state
-   - client unlocks when they are done with operation on Fid
+   - Client unlocks when they are done with operation on Fid.
    - This forces no parallel operations on Fid at all.
-   - May not be a bad convention, clone fids if you want parallel access.
+   - Convention: clone fids if you want parallel access.

 Clunk/Remove a Fid: